PJ789/Syonara/README.md

 A simple amplifier circuit tto drive the keyboard RGB backlight using transistors or MOSFETs.
 PWM is used to control brightness of each RGB line.

+## Improvements?

+You could perhaps use a serial to parallel IC to drive the LEDs from a single pin on the Arduino.
+Or add a brightness control to the circuit, perhaps using an analog input.